MIDS-scaling-up/v2/week03/hw/README.md

 Because the context of this class is IoT, we request that you use MQTT as the messaging fabric.
 So, you will be using an MQTT client to send and receive messages, and MQTT broker as the server component of this architecture.

-We also ask that you treat the TX2 as an IoT Hub.
-Therefore, we ask that you install a local MQTT broker in the TX2, and that your face detector sends its messages to this broker first.
+We also ask that you treat the NX as an IoT Hub.
+Therefore, we ask that you install a local MQTT broker in the NX, and that your face detector sends its messages to this broker first.
 Then, we ask that you write another component that receives these messages from the local broker, and sends them to the cloud [MQTT broker].

 In the cloud, you need to provision a lightweight virtual machine (1-2 CPUs and 2-4 G of RAM should suffice) and run an MQTT broker.
 As discussed above, the faces will need to be sent here as binary messages.
 Another component will need to be created here to receive these binary files and save them to SoftLayer's Object storage (note that the Swift-compatible object storage is being deprecated in favor of s3-compatible object storage).